The clinical presentations vary widely, from mild to life-threatening.

 More recently, this designation was changed to Langerhans cell histiocytosis based on Nezelof’s suggestion that the Langerhans cell represented the primary cell involved in the pathophysiology of the disease.

-Normal histiocytes originate from pluripotent stem cells, which can be found in the bone marrow.
+Normal histiocytes originate from pluripotent stem cells found in the bone marrow.
 Under the influence of various cytokines, such as:

 These precursor cells can become compromised and differentiated to become a specific group of specialized cells.

 Compromised stem cells can mature into antigen-processing cells, and some possess phagocytic capabilities.

 These cells include tissue macrophages, monocytes, dendritic cells, interdigitating reticular cells, and Langerhans cells.

 Pluripotent stem cells can also commit to producing dendritic cells.
 Each category of histiocytosis can be traced to reactive or neoplastic proliferation in one of these cell lines.